RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

-* A monthly publication is made available to clients that discloses all relevant organizational activities.
+* **A _monthly_ publication is made available to clients that discloses all relevant organizational activities**.
 If desired, a second publication may be used to present technical reports on patient care, cryopreservation research and other matters which would be inappropriate for the general clientele or general public.
 Both publications are included with the client’s basic service package at no additional fee.
 If a separate technical publication is issued, the client may accept or decline it as s/he chooses.